ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **When to Sample**

 - The sample will be taken on the time step that includes April 1st of each decade (2010, 2020, 2030)
-- The sample will be taken on a single time steps
+- The sample will be taken on a single time step

 **What to Sample**